1. What’s green finance like now?

 3. What else can be done?

 A lot of work is going into so-called transition bonds.
 Only a few have been sold, but the idea is to create a separate asset class for bonds that help a “brown” company switch to a cleaner way of doing business.
-One of the first of these deals was for Italian gas company SNAM SpA, which raised 500 million euros ($550 million) early in 2019 for projects meant to reduce its methane emissionsby 25% by 2025.
-Another Italian firm, Enel SpA, this week offered investors bonds that would increase in cost if it missed a renewable-energy target.
+One of the first of these deals was for Italian gas company SNAM SpA, which raised 500 million euros ($550 million) early in 2019 for projects meant to reduce its methane emissions by 25% by 2025.
+Another Italian firm, Enel SpA, has offered investors something new -- so-called Sustainability Linked Bonds that would increase in cost if it misses a renewable-energy target.